RECIPIENT National Storytelling Network’s 2006 ORACLE Award for the Mid-Atlantic Region (VA, WVA, MD, DE, NJ, PA, and all of New York City).

 - Grrreat Animal Tales: A proven winner for all ages, but particularly for K-2.
 Children select the order of 5 stories by drawing animals from my story bag.
 Clever props, lots of movement, and some interesting facts about the animals catch and hold audience attention.
 This is a great program to kick off a unit on folklore and storytelling!

 - Didgeridoos & Kangaroos: Gidday mates, here offering a bit o’ Aussie culture and folklore.
-Your students select story stones from my dreambag and in-between tales of snakes (crikee!), dingoes, crocs, and kangaroos, we blows a few notes on a true didgeridoo.
+In between tales of snakes (crikee!), dingoes, crocs, and kangaroos, we blow a few notes on a true didgeridoo.
 I even learn em a few words of proper Austrine and of course we sing, “Tie Me Kangaroo Down.”

 - Come Into My Parlor, Please: This program is chock full of facts about spiders and features three stories from around the world honoring the arachnid family.
+Find out why Itsy-Bitsy climbed that downspout.
 At one point, I even dress as Anansi, complete with 8 eyes and legs!
 Good for all ages, best for k-3rd.

 - There’s Gold In Them Thar Stories: Amazing tales from the California Gold Rush of 1849, an unprecedented time of expansion for America.
 Hear what it meant to drop everything and head West by clipper ship around Cape Horn, through the steamy jungle of Panama, and across the prairie by covered wagon; the danger, the excitement, the trials, the daily life, the failures and real winners.
 Find the basis for the legend of Zorro!

 - Pumpkin Tales For The Young: Stories carefully selected to be more funny than scary as a Halloween treat to K-1st graders.
-We do the Monster Mash and all sorts of audience generated sound effects guaranteed to keep that all important attention span riveted.
+We do all sorts of audience generated sound effects guaranteed to keep that all important attention span riveted.

 - Leprechauns and Giants: We’re all a wee bit Irish, don’t you know!
 Inspired after making the pilgrimage and kissing the Blarney Stone, I’ve assembled a few clever props and even cleverer stories about big and little people from the Emerald Isle.
 Treat the kids to a Saint Patrick’s Day they’ll not soon forget!